Having a pacemaker fitted

 What is a pacemaker?

-The pacemaker is implanted under the skin and is completely concealed in the body.
+The pacemaker is fitted under your skin and 1 or 2 leads are positioned within the chamber(s) of your heart.
 The pacemaker is smaller than a matchbox in size and is only half a centimetre thick.

 How does a pacemaker work?